monarch-orm/monarch/README.md

 ### `.validate(fn, message)`

 Adds validation after the base type has parsed successfully.
+The validate function should return `true`; otherwise the provided message is thrown as an error.

 ```ts
 const username = string().validate((value) => value !== "admin", "username is reserved");